Behavior/Substance Abuse - Facilities specializing in mental health and substance abuse.

 If it’s not an emergency, you can see a doctor right away online, using your phone or computer at livehealthonline.com.
 Depending on your plan, it’s likely about the same cost as your doctor.

-You can also use our Find a Doctor tool to look for an urgent care center - or a clinic in a retail shopping store.
+You can also use our Find Care tool to look for an urgent care center - or a clinic in a retail shopping store.
 You can usually walk in without an appointment needed.
 And they can handle lots of urgent health issues like a flu or cold, allergies, prescribing medication, even small fractures and X-rays.

 It can take up to 10 business days or two weeks.